 Respiratory tumours are a major part of daily practice for many respiratory physicians and lung cancer remains the biggest cancer killer in Europe, but there continues to be developments in surgical practice, treatments, and more recently, promising new targeted therapies.

-Q: Is there a particular session in the thoracic oncology track that should not be missed?
+Q: Is there a specific session in this track that should not be missed?

 Q: What do you think will be the popular topics in the thoracic oncology field at this year’s Congress, and what will be a highlight for you?